 2 Constructions With Sets

 This chapter develops some material relating to constructions with sets with an eye towards its categorical and higher-categorical counterparts to be introduced later in this work.
-In particular, it contains:
+Of particular interest are perhaps the following:

 3. A lengthy discussion of the adjoint triple